Community Benefits

 The Fingerboards Project represents a $300 million investment, contributing around $90 million each year to Victoria’s economy through wages, local procurement, and operations.

-Community benefits
+Infrastructure benefits

 Business benefits